Matir/blog/_posts/2018-05-26-hacker-summer-camp-2018-prep-guide.md

 - Harass or assault anyone.

 Also, please try not to argue with the DEF CON Goons or the BSidesLV Staff.
-Most of the time, you'll like stupid, and they usually have a good reason for what they're asking you to do.
+Most of the time, you'll look stupid, and they usually have a good reason for what they're asking you to do.
 (Crowd control, fire code, etc.)

 ### Ask the Panel: What's your favorite thing about Hacker Summer Camp? ###